Prehistory of Anatolia: Assyria

-In the Iron Age Assyria extended to include south eastern Anatolia.
+In the Iron Age Assyria extended to include southeastern Anatolia.
 Assyria, one of the great powers of the Mesopotamia region, had a long history from the 25th century BC (Bronze Age) until it final collapse in 612 BC at the end of the Iron Age.
 Assyria's Iron Age corresponds to the Middle Period (resurgence) and the Neo-Assyrian Empire in its last 300 years, and its territory centered on what is modern day Iraq.

 Assyria influenced Anatolian politics and culture from when its traders first came into contact with Hattians in the late Bronze Age.
-By the 13th century BC Assyria was expanding to its north west at the expense of the Hittites, and to the north at the expense of Urartu.
+By the 13th century BC Assyria was expanding to its northwest at the expense of the Hittites, and to the north at the expense of Urartu.
 Assyrian expansion reached its height under Tukulti-Ninurta I (1244–1208 BC), following which it was weakened by internal dissent.
 The collapse of the Hittie Empire at the end of the Bronze Age coincided with an era of renewed Assyrian expansion under Ashur-resh-ishi I (1133–1116 BC) and soon Assyria had added the Anatolian lands in what is now Syria to its empire.
 Tiglath-Pileser I (1115–1077 BC) then commenced incursions against the Neo-Hittite Phrygians, followed by the Luwian kingdoms of Commagene, Cilicia and Cappadocia.

 With the death of Tiglath-Pileser I Assyria entered a period of decline during what is referred to as the Ancient Dark Ages (1075–912 BC) in the region that corresponded to the collapse of the Bronze Age.
-The last 300 years of the Assyrian Empire (Neo-Assyrian Empire) from 911–627 BC saw a renewed expansion including attacks on the Neo-Hittite states to its north and west.
+The last 300 years of the Assyrian Empire (Neo-Assyrian Empire) from 911 to 627 BC saw a renewed expansion including attacks on the Neo-Hittite states to its north and west.
 Ashurnasirpal II (883–859 BC) extracted tribute from Phrygia while his successor Shalmaneser III (858–823 BC) also attacked Urartu forcing his Anatolian neighbours to pay tribute.
 After his death the land was torn by civil war.
 Assyrian power continued to wax and wane with periodic incursions into the Anatolian lands.
 Sennacherib (705–681 BC) encountered and drove back a new force in the region, the Greeks who attempted to settle Cilicia.
 His successor Esarhaddon (680–669 BC) was responsible for the final destruction of Urartu.
 Ashurbanipal (669-627 BC) then extended Assyrian influence still further placing Caria, Cilicia, Lydia and Cappadocia into vassalage.

-However Assyria found its resources stretched to maintain the integrity of its vast empire and civil war again erupted following the death of Ashurbanipal.
+Assyria found its resources stretched to maintain the integrity of its vast empire and civil war again erupted following the death of Ashurbanipal.
 Vassal states stopped paying tribute, regaining independence.
 The weakened Assyrian state was now faced by a new threat, a coalition of Iranian peoples to its east and north, including Medes, Persians, Scythians and the Anatolian Cimmerians, who attacked Assyria in 616 BC.
 Ninevah, the capital, fell in 612 BC and the Assyrian Empire was finally swept away in 605 BC.